Child First provides extensive training and technical support for staff:

 1. Learning Collaborative

 Child First uses the Learning Collaborative methodology for start-up training at agencies new to Child First or for major expansion of capacity.
-This is generally a 12-month process which brings together staff from multiple new affiliate sites in a single location to learn together.
+This is a 6-8 month process which brings together staff from multiple new affiliate sites in a single location to learn together.

 Child First Clinical Faculty provide the training.
 This includes current members of our National Program Office Clinical Leadership Team, Child First Clinical Faculty (who are guest presenters), and may include regional Clinical Faculty who reside in the geographic location where replication is occurring.